raspberrypilearning/catch-the-dots/en/step_4.md

 --- /task ---

 --- task ---
-Change the costume of each sprite so it is the correct colour - the 'yellow' sprite should be yellow, and the 'blue' sprite should be blue.
+Change the costume of each new sprite so it is the correct colour: the 'yellow' sprite should be yellow, and the 'blue' sprite should be blue.
 --- /task ---

 --- task ---
-Edit code for each sprite so that each coloured dot has to match the correct colour on the controller.
+Change the code of each sprite so that the player has to match dot clone to the correct colour on the controller to score points.

 ![screenshot](images/dots-all-test.png)

 --- hints ---
 --- hint ---
-This is the code you will need to find and alter in each sprite:
+This is the code you need to find and alter for both new sprites:

 ![screenshot](images/dots-more-dots.png)